The US National Park Service offers free entry a handful of times each year to all of its more than 400 sites. We’re at the last one for 2022.

 Planning pays off

-If you have a particular site you wish to visit, check its website first.
-For instance, some major roads were closed recently in Death Valley National Park (yes, desert regions can get flood damage, too).
+If you have a particular site you wish to visit, make sure to check its website first.
+For instance, popular Yosemite National Park in California’s Sierra Nevada mountains can be open in November, but unpredictable autumn snows can cause short-term closures.

 Missed out on this free day?
 There’s one more left in 2022: Friday, November 11 (Veterans Day).